 The land which is now Union County Pennsylvania was frontier until after the conclusion of the French and Indian war.
 After William Penn purchased the territory, the Delaware Indians reluctantly moved to Ohio, but periodically returned to harass the settlers.
 Life was fraught with danger and hardship.
 Nonetheless, by the 1770’s a sturdy band of Presbyterians had assailed the wilderness, carved farms out of forests and put down their roots in this new fertile land.

 In 1773, they were ready to organize the first church of their denomination west of the Susquehanna River.
-These people, most of Scotch-Irish descent, planned a church in a centrally located area, four miles west of the Susquehanna.
-Buffalo Crossroads.
+These people, most of Scotch-Irish descent, planned a church in a centrally located area, the Buffalo Crossroads, four miles west of the Susquehanna River.

 By 1823 the Buffalo congregation had grown to 273 members.
 It was a long ride or walk to Buffalo Crossroads Church for those who came from surrounding areas.
 The time to develop local churches had come.
 The Buffalo Church planted 5 daughter churches, Mifflinburg in 1818, Laurel Run (later Hartleton) in 1831, Bethel (Later the Washington Church, Allenwood) in 1832, Lewisburg in 1833 and New Berlin in 1842.
 39 members transferred from the Buffalo church to the First Presbyterian church of Lewisburg in 1833, which was to be under the guidance of the Reverend Thomas Hood.